pankod/superplate/documentation/docs/scss.md

 :::note

 Next.js has built-in Sass support, no configuration required.
-Just install the Sass package if not have choosen from our CLI as a preprocessor then Next.js will see this dependency and enable built-in Sass loader.
+Just install the Sass package if not have chosen from our CLI as a preprocessor then Next.js will see this dependency and enable built-in Sass loader.

 :::